 Note: Statements are sent from the candidates themselves or from their website statement; we cannot vouch for the veracity of the statements nor are we endorsing any one candidate.

-Important advice: Even if there is only one Republican candidate listed on the ballot, be sure to check the box or fill it in; stealth candidates may do a write-in campaign against your candidate relying on most people to leave single candidates blank.
+Important advice: Even if there is only one Republican candidate listed on the ballot (“unopposed”), be sure to fill in the circle next to their name; stealth candidates may do a write-in campaign against your candidate relying on most people to leave unopposed candidates unmarked.

 Candidates for Governor of Maryland

 Dan Cox is a husband, father of 10 children with his wife Valerie, with whom he has been blessed and married to for 26 years.
 He is a Republican conservative candidate for Governor of Maryland endorsed by President Donald J. Trump.

 “I am a leading voice fighting for the lives and livelihoods of all Marylanders.”